Tim123467/entry-point/README.md

 3) A program that translates the output of EntryPointProbabilities.java into wikitext.
 It is "EntryPointProbabilitiesWikitext.java".
 I currently do not plan on making a Python version of it.

 # Black Dawn date checker
+This program is known to bug out on online Java IDEs, so use Eclipse instead: https://www.eclipse.org/

 "EntryPointBlackDawnDateChecker.java".
 It's only available in Java.
 I currently do not plan on making a Python version of it.